-- (d) Equipment used for safety during transportation, such as seatbelts or wheelchair tie-downs. - (14) "Medical protective equipment" means health-related protective devices prescribed by a physician or dentist for use during specific medical or surgical procedures, or for use as client protection in response to an existing medical condition. - (15) "Reactive strategies" means the procedures or physical crisis management techniques of seclusion or manual, mechanical, or chemical restraint utilized for control of behaviors that create an emergency or crisis situation. - (16) "Seclusion" means enforced isolation or confinement of an individual in a room or area.
-It does not mean "time out" or "time out from positive reinforcement" procedures as defined by this rule, or isolation resulting from medical conditions or symptoms of illness. - (17) "Time out" or "time out from positive reinforcement" means a procedure designed to interrupt a specific behavior of an individual by temporarily removing that individual to a separate area or room, or by screening him or her from others, or by signaling that the individual is in "time out."
-"Time out" is not a reactive strategy regulated by these rules.
-"Time out" procedures differ from the reactive strategy of seclusion through the following characteristics: - (a) A "time out" is of short duration, as brief as one minute and never longer than twenty consecutive minutes; - (b) It is implemented only in response to a specified behavior; - (c) It is part of a written program that includes a functional assessment and is approved by a Local Review Committee; and - (d) The program is implemented either by a Certified Behavior Analyst certified by the Behavior Analyst Certification Board®, Inc.; a behavior analyst certified by the Agency pursuant to Section 393.17, F.S. and Rule 65G-4.003, F.A.C.; a psychologist licensed under Chapter 490, F.S.; or a clinical social worker, mental health counselor, or therapist licensed under Chapter 491, F.S. - (e) "Time out" data is collected for assessment, evaluation, and analysis; - (f) It is not used as a disciplinary act, threat, or as a tool for staff's convenience; - (g) A termination criterion (e.g., "one minute of calm") ends the time out period, ensuring that termination of the time out is under the control of the person in time out; and - (h) After termination, the individual returns to his or her previous activity.
+(1946) "Seclusion" means enforced isolation or confinement of an individual in a room or area, as defined in Section 393.063(37), F.S.
+It does not mean "time out" or "time out from positive reinforcement" procedures as defined by this rule, or isolation resulting from medical conditions or symptoms of illness.
+Seclusion is utilized in an emergency or crisis situation when there is no other viable intervention.

+(2047) "Time out" or "time out from positive reinforcement" is defined as a clinical means a procedure based on an assessment of a behavior whose function is to gain attention or is maintained by social reinforcement.
+A time out is the withdrawal of the opportunity to earn positive reinforcement or the loss of access to positive reinforcers for a specified period of time, contingent upon the occurrence of a behavior.
+The effect of such a procedure is to reduce the future probability of that behavior.
+A time out procedure may be designed to interrupt a specific behavior of an individual by temporarily removing that individual to a separate area or room, or by screening him or her from others, or by signaling that the individual is in "time out."
+"Time out" is not considered a reactive strategy regulated by these rules.
+"Time outs" are planned, rather than utilized in an emergency or crisis situation.
+"Time outs" are provided for in the behavior plan as an intervention for reducing the client's problematic behavior.
+"Time out" procedures have the following characteristics that differ from the reactive strategy of seclusion:

+- (a) A "time out" is of short duration, as brief as one minute and never longer than twenty consecutive minutes; - (b) It is implemented only in response to a specified behavior; - (c) It is part of a written program that includes a functional assessment and is approved by a Local Review Committee; and - (d) The program is implemented, developed, and monitored either by a Board Certified Behavior Analyst certified by the Behavior Analyst Certification Board®, Inc.; a behavior analyst certified by the Agency pursuant to Section 393.17, F.S., and Rule 65G-4.003, F.A.C.; a psychologist licensed under Chapter 490, F.S.; or a clinical social worker, mental health counselor, or therapist licensed under Chapter 491, F.S.; - (e) "Time out" data is collected for assessment, evaluation, and analysis; - (f) It is not used as a disciplinary act, threat, or as a tool for staff's convenience; - (g) A termination criterion (e.g., "one minute of calm") ends the time out period, ensuring that termination of the time out is under the control of the person in time out; and - (h) After termination, the individual returns to his or her previous activity.

-NOTE: Use of time-out for a period exceeding twenty minutes constitutes the reactive strategy of seclusion.
+NOTE: Use of time-out for a period exceeding twenty minutes constitutes the reactive strategy of seclusion and the entire duration must be reported consistent with 65G-8.010.

-Specific Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
+Specific Rulemaking Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
 Law Implemented 393.13(4)(h), 916.1093(2) FS.
 History-New 8-7-08.

-65G-8.002 Approved Emergency Procedure Curriculum.
+65G-8.002 Approved Emergency Procedure Curriculum and Training Requirements.